- American Physical Society Sites

 Nominations for a prize or an award shall be opened to all scientists of all nations regardless of the geographic site at which the work was done.
-Nominations are active through three review cycles (3 years for annual prizes or awards; 6 years for biannual ones).
-Nominations may be updated while still active, but after the third review cycle if the candidate has not been chosen the nomination is dropped.
+Nominations are active for three years, and they may be updated while still active, but after the third review cycle if not selected the nomination is then removed.
 A new nomination may be submitted at that point; there is no waiting period.

 Unless it is specifically stated for a particular prize or award, no time limits are set on when the work was done, but emphasis should generally be on recent work of those nominated.

 A prize or an award should ordinarily be awarded to a single recipient.
 In cases where there are multiple recipients, selection committees must submit justification to the APS Executive Board.
 Selection committees should be sensitive to recognizing only the prime contributors to large team collaborative works, especially those involving more than one institution.
 Only those who have made original and indispensable contributions should be named as recipients.
 Some prizes and awards have specific rules regarding the eligibility of multiple recipients.

 Recipients should not receive more than one major APS prize or award for the same work.
 However, the recipient of an APS prize or award can be eligible for another one if it is demonstrated that the previous work has been extended in a significant way or if the new prize recognizes entirely new work.
 Selection committees, with the assistance of the APS staff, must identify candidates who have received prior APS recognition.
 In cases where the candidate selected by a prize selection committee has already received any APS award, the selection committee must provide justification for their selection in light of the previous award.

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.